chas-academy/u09-fullstack-js-JemalNejat/Documentation.md

 Before developing the app, I conducted user research to understand my target audience’s preferences and behavior regarding online food ordering.
 This research informed the app's design and functionality.

-#### Questions to Me:
-- **What do I already know?**
-  I know that I want to create a food delivery app that offers users a seamless way to browse categorized menus and process payments easily.

-- **What do I want to gain from this study?**
-  I want to understand how users interact with food menus and how they prioritize ease of navigation, security, and payment methods.

 - **Steps for conducting this study:**
   I created a survey to gather user insights, followed up with in-depth interviews, and analyzed the data to inform design decisions.